Cold War Night Life

-Cold War Night Life is the 1982 debut album by Rational Youth, containing their greatest hit "Saturdays in Silesia".
+Cold War Night Life is the 1982 debut album by Rational Youth, containing their most well known song, "Saturdays in Silesia".
 Long out of print, it was re-released by EMI on CD in 1997 after an e-mail campaign by fans.
 It was subsequently re-released by Universal Music in 2019.

 The online magazine and record label, Cold War Night Life, was named after the album.
-In 2017, it released a tribute album, Heresy, that featured a number of tracks from Cold War Night Life performed by electronic artists from Canada, Germany, Australia, Sweden, Norway and Britain.
+In 2017, it released a tribute album, Heresy, that featured a number of tracks from Cold War Night Life performed by electronic artists from Canada, Germany, Australia, Sweden, Norway and the UK.

 In 2019, Cold War Night Life was re-released in deluxe 2-LP and CD formats by Universal Music Canada.